ibellinfantie/ocp-power-ansible-automation/README.md

 The play creates 2 workers in the cluster.
 workers_list:
         - worker_name: "{{ infraid }}-worker-0"

         - worker_name: "{{ infraid }}-worker-1"

         - worker_name: "{{ infraid }}-worker-2"

         - worker_name: "{{ infraid }}-worker-3"

         - worker_name: "{{ infraid }}-worker-4"

-uncomment the above 3 workers in group_vars/all/infra.yml to create 3 additional workers After the cluster has initialized with 2 workers, you will need to add the extra entries in dns, haproxy, dhcp manually to add the additional 3 workers.
+comment/uncomment the last 3 workers in group_vars/all/infra.yml to create or not create 3 additional workers After the cluster has initialized with 2 workers, you will need to add the extra entries in dns, haproxy, dhcp manually to add the additional 3 workers.

 ### Inventory